yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 ### 1. Understanding a Basic GAN
 If you got a crush on any of those people below then I got a bad news for you.
 These people are not real!
-The images have actually been downloade from the website [thispersondoesnotexist.com](https://this-person-does-not-exist.com/en).
+The images have actually been downloaded from the website [thispersondoesnotexist.com](https://this-person-does-not-exist.com/en).
 It is hard to believe that an AI can generate such realistic fake images of a person in matter of seconds but that is the reality in which we are actually living.
 This AI face generator is powered by ```StyleGAN```, a neural network from NVIDIA developed in 2018.

 **Fun fact:** The main goal was to train the AI to recognize fake faces and faces in general.
 The company needed this to improve the performance of its video cards by automatically recognizing faces and applying other rendering algorithms to them.
 However, since the StyleGAN code is publicly available, an engineer at Uber was able to take it and create a random face generator that rocked the internet!